thirdtank/adrs.cloud/design-issues.md

 ## Logic useful to front-end and back-end - where does it go?

 ## Converting rich types in DB to and from strings needed for front-end

-## SQL/Data Layer is nowhere near as ergonomic as Active Record

-* having to figure out the associations is annoying
-* schema stuff is annoying

-Ideally:

-- Creating a table automatically:
-  - sets up a primary key
-  - optionally sets up an external id
-  - sets created\_at
-  - allows / requires commenting
-- A "model" should, automatically:
-  - have associations on it, based on schema (explicit, but pre-generated)
-  - allow rich type conversion to/from column type
-- Scheam ergonomics
-  - foreign keys super easy/constraints set up etc.
-  - fields not nullable by default

-* Sequel's migration API is OK
-  - need to default to non-null
-  - foreign\_key maybe needs default to non-null and default to an index
-  - `key` method to indicate that a set of columsn represent a key (and will make a unique index)
-  - somehow default to created\_at that gets set automatically
-  - bake in external ID support
-  -

 ## Actions have a lot of "is the person logged in allowed to access this"